debapam11/Reddit_Clone_Backend/README.md

 # Reddit Clone

 This is the backend for the reddit clone.
 The backed is made using spring boot.
 Configure the application using application.properties .
+Here master is replaced with main as per new convention.

 ## Git Project Setup